 2.Always file your federal, state, and, if applicable, local income tax returns as a resident.

-3.Register with the Selective Service, if you are a male between the ages of 18 and 26.
+3.Register with the Selective Service if you are a male age 18 to 25.

 My Case Scenario

 Bruce, a national of Great Britain and a permanent resident of the US, married his long time girl friend a couple of years ago.
 He filed a relative petition for her shortly after they got married.
 Bruce finished his Bachelors degree in engineering at a university in England and got a job at British manufacturing company after graduation.
 He has been living primarily in Great Britain for the last 5 years (including his last 2 years at university and 3 years working).
 He has only been coming back to the US for a few weeks every couple of years to renew his re-entry permit.
 Bruce has paid his US income taxes, but has no residence in the US other than the home of his parents (whom he got his green card through).

 Bruce is planning a trip to the US next month, and his wife should be scheduled for her immigrant visa interview within the next 3 months.
 Will Bruce have any difficulties in maintaining his permanent status when he travels to the US next month?
 We will answer this question after we continue our discussion.

 Do Not Leave The United States For An Extended Period Of Time

 Many immigrants believe they can live abroad for as long as they want, as long as they return to the US at least once a year.
 This is actually a myth!
 Long and/or frequent absences may indicate that you are not intending to maintain your LPR status in the US or have a permanent residence abroad.